LynneYan/LynneYan.github.io/_pages/about.md

 <a href='mailto:lyan@anl.gov'>lyan@anl.gov</a>

 <b>Short Biography: </b>
-Dr. Lin Yan is a postdoctoral fellow at the Environmental Science & Mathematics and Computer Science Division at Argonne National Laboratory.
-She received BS and MS in control science and engineering from Shanghai Jiao Tong University and her Ph.D. in computer science from the University of Utah.
+Dr. Lin Yan is an Assistant Professor of Computer Science at the Iowa State University.
+She received her BS and MS from Shanghai Jiao Tong University in 2010 and 2013, respectively.
+She received her Ph.D. in computing from the University of Utah in 2022, under the supervision of <a href='http://www.sci.utah.edu/~beiwang/'>Prof. Bei Wang Phillips</a>.
+She was a postdoctoral fellow at the Environmental Science & Mathematics and Computer Science Division at Argonne National Laboratory from 2022-2023.
 Her research interests include topological data analysis and visualization.
-Her recent work focuses on problems involving large and complex forms of data by combining topological, statistical data analysis, and visualization techniques.
+Her recent work focuses on problems involving large and complex forms of data by combining topological, and statistical data analysis, machine learning, and visualization techniques.

 <b>Research keywords: </b>
 topological data analysis, data visualization, computational topology, data mining, and machine learning.